Elevating Women in our Community

 Imagine a South Canterbury where wāhine and taitamāhine are safe, respected, and equipped with everything they need to achieve their ambitions.

 By supporting the Women’s Fund, you help create a ripple effect of lasting impact.
 When women thrive, their families and communities flourish too.
-Your donations fund education and scholarships that open doors, poverty relief and support in times of need, health and wellbeing initiatives for women and girls, and research projects that highlight and address women’s needs.
+Your donations fund education that open doors, poverty relief and support in times of need, and health and wellbeing initiatives for women and girls that highlight and address women’s needs.

 Help Us Grow the Fund